May 8, 2026

 Kentake Page

-African AmericanBlack FirstsFamous TaurusHerstory
+African AmericanBlack FirstsHerstoryTaurus-Born

 Matilda Evans: Medical Pioneer of South Carolina

-Matilda_EvansMatilda Arabella Evans was the first African American woman licensed to practice medicine in South Carolina.
-Evans was an advocate for improved health care for African Americans, particularly children.
-Her survey of Black school children’s health in Columbia, served as the basis for a permanent health examination program within the South Carolina public school system.
-She also founded the Columbia Clinic Association, which provided health services and health education to families.
-She extended the program when she established the Negro Health Association of South Carolina, to educate families throughout the state on proper health care procedures.
+Matilda Arabella Evans was the first African American woman licensed to practice medicine in South Carolina.
+She became a powerful advocate for improved health care for African Americans, particularly children, insisting that health care was a basic right of citizenship.
+Her survey of Black schoolchildren’s health in Columbia became the basis for a permanent health examination program within the South Carolina public school system.
+She also founded the Columbia Clinic Association, which provided health services and health education to families, and later extended this work through the Negro Health Association of South Carolina to educate families across the state about sound health practices and sanitation.

 Source: